If you’re unsure of your specific garden fertilizer needs, all-inclusive fertilizer to give your lawn a healthy boost.

-Fertilizer 10-10-10 includes equal percentages of nitrogen (N), phosphorus (P), and potassium (K), the NPK of a particular mix of a fertilizer.
+Fertilizer 10-10-10 includes a blend of equal percentages and amounts of nitrogen (N), phosphorus (P), and potassium (K), the NPK of a particular mix of fertilizer.

 This complete fertilizer is a popular and common form of fertilizer on the market.

 Knowing when to apply 10-10-10 fertilizer depends on the types and ages of plants you grow.

 While green leafy plants and vegetables will benefit from a burst of nitrogen and other nutrients when feeding a month after planting.